 The problem may not be associated with your iPhone.
-Perhaps there are some network issues, which is why you should contact your carrier.
+Perhaps there are some network issues, so you should contact your carrier.

 To see if the carrier settings update is available, go to Settings > General > About.
-If there is an update you will be asked if you want to update them now, tap Update.
+If there is an update, you will be asked if you want to update it now; tap update.

-The software may cause certain issues occasionally, which is why iOS update is a good idea.
-To check if a new update is up, go to Settings, General and then Software Update.
+The software may cause certain issues occasionally, which is why the iOS update is a good idea.
+Please go to Settings > General and then Software Update to check if a new update is up.
 If there is, tap Download and install.